prashantkhurana/my-website/content/blog/learning-how-to-learn-1/index.md

 date =  2017-09-09T16:52:23-04:00
 +++

-Recently I decided to take the most popular course on Coursera : [Learning how to learn][1].
+Recently I decided to take a popular course on Coursera : [Learning how to learn][1].

 # Motivation